Storing water is one of the most important things a prepper can do. It should be the first thing on your list or at least close to the top!

 The Legacy Premium Food Storage, 15 Gallon Emergency Water Storage Barrel, is here because it can be used by those people that need to store water in an apartment.
 If you don’t have a size restriction like that, we don’t recommend purchasing this barrel as it’s more expensive than it needs to be for only 15 gallons of water storage.

 - Stores up to 55 gallons

 - BPA-free water drum

 - Made with food-grade polyethylene

 The Augason Farms Water Storage Barrel 55-Gallon Drum is a well-made water barrel.
 It will suit you well if you’re looking for a no-frills way to store water for an emergency.

-There are other, less expensive barrels similar to this but we’ve had some bad luck in the past with no name brands.
-If you’re willing to take a chance, then you can save $5 or $10 on a different brand.
+There are other, less expensive barrels similar to this, but we’ve had bad luck with no-name brands.
+If you’re willing to take a chance, you can save $5 or $10 on a different brand.

 We found our new favorite water storage container during this review.
 The 55 Gallon Water Storage Tank By WaterPrepared.
-It’s replaced all of our traditional 55-gallon drums and actually saved a lot of space.
+It’s replaced our traditional 55-gallon drums and saved a lot of space.

-This unique design allows you to stack them up to three high so it saves you a lot of room compared to placing 55-gallon drums side by side.
+This unique design allows you to stack them up to three high, saving you a lot of room compared to placing 55-gallon drums side by side.
 It’s also extremely well made.